mikeshulman/narya/README.md

 ### ProofGeneral mode

 [ProofGeneral](https://proofgeneral.github.io/) is a generic Emacs interface for proof assistants, perhaps best known for its use with Coq.
 Narya comes with a basic ProofGeneral mode.
 Narya does not yet have a true interactive *proof* mode, which ProofGeneral is designed for, but it is still useful for progressive processing of commands in a file.

-To install Narya's ProofGeneral mode, first install ProofGeneral and find its installation directory, which may be something like `$HOME/.emacs.d/elpa/proof-general-XXXXXXXX-XXXX`.
-In this directory, create a subdirectory called `narya` and copy (or, better, symlink) the files in the [proofgeneral](proofgeneral/) directory of the Narya repository into that subdirectory.
-Then edit the file `proof-site.el` in the subdirectory `generic` of the ProofGeneral installation directory and add a line containing `(narya "Narya" "ny")` to the list of proof assistants in the definition of the variable `proof-assistant-table-default`.
-Then restart Emacs.

-Note that you will have to repeat these steps whenever the Narya ProofGeneral mode is updated (unless you symlinked the files instead of copying them) and also whenever ProofGeneral is updated.
-Note also that you can only use ProofGeneral with one proof assistant per Emacs session: if you want to switch between (say) Narya and Coq, you need to restart Emacs or open a new instance of it.
-These appear to be fundamental restrictions of ProofGeneral (if you know how to get around them, please let me know); although once Narya and its ProofGeneral mode are more stable we can probably petition to be added to the main ProofGeneral distribution.
+In addition, the Narya ProofGeneral mode is enhanced with commands for creating, inspecting, and filling holes, similar to Agda's Emacs mode.

-Once Narya's ProofGeneral mode is installed, it should start automatically when you open a file with the `.ny` extension.
+Once Narya's ProofGeneral mode is installed as described above, it should start automatically when you open a file with the `.ny` extension.
 When ProofGeneral mode is active, there is some initial segment of the buffer (which starts out empty) that has been processed (sent to Narya) and is highlighted with a background color (usually blue).
 The unprocessed part of the buffer can be freely edited, and as you complete new commands you can process them as well one by one.
 You can also undo or "retract" processed commands, removing them from the processed region.
 If you edit any part of the processed region (except for a comment), it will automatically be retracted up to the point where you are editing.

+In addition to the main window displaying your source file, there will be two other windows in split-screen labeled "goals" and "response".
+The "response" window displays Narya's informational and error messages.
+The "goals" window displays the contexts and types of holes whenever relevant.

 The most useful ProofGeneral key commands for Narya are the following.
 (As usual in Emacs, `C-a` means hold down the Control key and press `a`, then release both.
 Similarly, `C-M-a` means hold down both Control and Meta (usually the same as "Alt") and press `a`, then release them all.)